Domestic abuse: Victim says sentence is 'slap on the wrist'

 Her son was able to get help and the police were called.
 She was taken to hospital.

-"When my vision finally came back, I couldn't believe it, I looked like the Elephant Man," she said.
+"When my vision finally came back, I couldn't believe it," she said.

 "There wasn't one part of my body that wasn't black and blue.
 There's pictures of my face that have circulated around social media and it only shows a percentage of what happened that night."

-Her physical injuries have begun to heal over time, but she has been left with PTSD, anxiety and depression.
+Her physical injuries have begun to heal over time, but she has been left with Post Traumatic Stress Disorder, anxiety and depression.

-She developed a drug addiction in the aftermath of the attack and her children were taken into care.
+She said developed a drug addiction in the aftermath of the attack and her children were taken into care.

 'A slap on the wrist'